opencog/sensory/README.md

 Deep learning now outperforms random forests.
 Can we (how can we) attach a DLNN system to the sensori-motor system being described here?
 Should we, or is this a bad idea?
-Lets review the situation.
+Let's review the situation.

 * Yes, maybe hooking up DLNN to the sensory system here is a stupid idea.
-Maybe its just technically ill-founded, and there are easier ways of doing this.
+Maybe it's just technically ill-founded, and there are easier ways of doing this.
 But I don't know; that's why I'm doing these experiments.